Illinois Campus Cluster User Documentation

 Getting Started with High-Performance Computing

 There are no specific prerequisite courses or high-performance computing (HPC) experience required before using Illinois Campus Cluster.
-However, if you are unfamiliar with using an HPC cluster, it is highly recommended that you take NCSA’s short tutorial Getting Started on the Illinois Campus Cluster before continuing.
+However, if you are unfamiliar with using an HPC cluster, it is highly recommended that you take NCSA’s short tutorial Getting Started on the Illinois Campus Cluster.